-The Marmot Recovery Foundation is seeking summer wildlife technicians.
-We are looking for enthusiastic, hard-working individuals that have a passion for wildlife conservation, love to work outdoors, and want to contribute to the success of our exciting recovery program for the endangered Vancouver Island Marmot.
+The Marmot Recovery Foundation is seeking summer Wildlife Technicians.
+We are looking for enthusiastic, hard-working individuals that have a passion for wildlife conservation, love to work outdoors, and want to contribute to the success of our exciting recovery program.
+We are accepting applications until February 7th, 2017.

 Main tasks and responsibilities include:

 • Hiking for several hours a day on steep, rugged, mountainous terrain with a 10-40lb backpack.